uadmin/uadmin-docs/_build/html/_sources/dapi/post_query_functions.rst.txt

 -----------------------
 `Back To Top`_

 APIPostQueryEdit controls the data API's post query for edit commands.
+By default, APIPostQueryEdit returns **false**.

 Type: